 And that is exactly what I did.
 What I wasn’t expecting was Scott’s response to his own pain.

 After a few minutes, he came back to me and apologized for his overreaction.
 Then he said this: “Next time I’m having a hard time, can you just tell me that everything is going to be okay?
 Can you just put your arms around me?”

 That’s when I understood the ultimate gift of recognizing fear wears disguises.
 Not only does it enable us to see the pain beneath the surface, but it enables us to identify what we need most in our moments of distress.

 Moments of emotional instability are not a time to lecture, turn our back, or seek revenge against the person who is struggling—they are a call to love.

-As we navigate an incredibly traumatic time in our personal lives and in our world due to COVID-19, it would serve us well to remember grief wears disguises … fear talks in unbecoming ways … anxiety gets controlling and mean.
+As we navigate an incredibly traumatic time in our personal lives and in our world, it would serve us well to remember grief wears disguises … fear talks in unbecoming ways … anxiety gets controlling and mean.
 In this moment, we are being called to love in ways we never have before.
 But with awareness and a bit of effort, it is possible to answer that call.

 Rachel Macy Stafford is a New York Times bestselling author with one goal: to help people choose love as much as humanly possible.
 Rachel recently released a free eBook called: The Positivity Remedy.
 The stories and small-step strategies Rachel shares in this book have the potential to soften your inner and outer voice, change your perspective, and heal broken bonds.
 The tools in this book provide what Rachel believes is vital to cultivate healing in our homes and hearts, and that is hope, hope in who you already are and hope for who you can become.
 Click here to get The Positivity Remedy.
 For more inspiration and support, join Rachel's community at The Hands Free Revolution.